Oakland Tribune: 1906 earthquake

-The Knowland Family era
+The Knowland family era

-The Tribune Tower was the headquarters of the Oakland Tribune from 1924 until 2007.
+The Tribune Building was the headquarters of the Oakland Tribune from 1924 until 2007.

 In 1911, Dargie died.
 After five terms in the United States House of Representatives, Joseph R. Knowland (1873–1966) purchased the Oakland Tribune from Dargie's widow, Hermina Peralta Dargie.
 In his first edition as publisher of the Oakland Tribune, November 14, 1915, he wrote, "It is perfectly understood that what the Tribune does, rather than what it promises, will determine the true measure of its worth; and with that understanding, the Tribune, under its new control, girds to its work."

-Knowland moved the Tribune to a new location at 13th and Franklin Streets on March 25, 1918.
+Knowland moved the Tribune to a new location at 13th and Franklin streets on March 25, 1918.
 Under Knowland, the Tribune became one-third of a triumvirate of California Republican newspapers with conservative viewpoints, along with the Los Angeles Times and San Francisco Chronicle.
 The Tribune endorsed Republican candidates and "J.R." (as Knowland was widely known) often picked and controlled Republican elected officials.
 The Tribune would make many political careers, the most noted being Knowland's own son William F. Knowland and Earl Warren.

 In 1921, Knowland started radio station KLX and his newspaper library.
-The 305 feet tall Tribune Tower, an Oakland landmark, was completed in 1923.
+The 305 feet tall Tribune Building, an Oakland landmark, was completed in 1923.
 The Tribune moved its business into the tower in 1924.
 The Tribune Publishing Corporation, was founded by Knowland on January 4, 1928.
 The publishing corporation held interests in KLX, part owner of a paper mill in Tacoma, Washington and subsidiary businesses, U-Bild, Tower Graphics and Tribune Features, Inc.

 In the mid-1930s, J.R. tied in with the Associated Press Wirephoto Service.
 He had a direct wire link for international news from London, England.
 The mast head logo, which became an icon of the paper, showed Oakland, a port to the world and nation.
 The logo changed with the times: the Tower, transport ship and steam locomotive; in later years, the Tower, the Bay Bridge, larger transport ship, diesel engine, the china clipper and later, a jet airplane.

 On September 1, 1950, the Tribune became the sole Oakland daily newspaper, with the demise of its competitor, William Randolph Hearst's Oakland Post Enquirer.